CRUCIATE LIGAMENT RUPTURE

 New procedures are continually being developed.
 The most recent, developed by Dr. James Cook of the University of Missouri in 2010, is the Arthrex Tightrope CCL repair system, which uses a very strong synthetic ligament anchored directly to the bones on either side of the joint.

 In all cases there is no absolute guarantee that surgery can ensure the affected joint will function normally.
 Arthritis can still develop in the affected joint following surgery, but usually to a significantly lesser extent than if no surgery were performed.
+All of the surgical techniques are covered in the next section — Surgical options.

-Techniques that surgically alter the function of the stifle joint are the most widely used.
+Surgical techniques that alter the function of the stifle joint are the most widely used.
 These have been developed in an attempt to reduce complications and poor outcomes of ligament replacement techniques, particularly in very large dogs.
 They are designed to change the anatomy of the stifle joint so that the tibia does not slide forward when weight bearing.
 There are four ways this can be achieved.

 - A Tibial Wedge Osteotomy (TWO) procedure reduces the tibial plateau angle by cutting a wedge of bone from the shaft of the tibia and securing the osteotomy with a bone plate and screws.